 Under today’s racial preference rules, a nephew of the King of Spain or the daughter of the chairman of the biggest bank in Chile would both qualify for Hispanic preferences if they resided in the United States.
 Harvard can (and does) meet its African American diversity requirements with the children of recent African immigrants, whose families never experienced slavery or segregation in this country.

 The problem of “who qualifies?” is explosive enough with hiring and admissions preferences.
 As the benefits at stake expand to the vast dimensions urged by Coates, the question will become more explosive yet.
-Does a mixed race person qualify?
+Does a mixed-race person qualify?
 How mixed?
 What about recent immigrants from Africa or the West Indies?
 What about future immigrants?
 What about illegal immigrants from Africa who subsequently gain legalization—would amnesty come with a check attached?

 3) Side effects will be large and unexpected.

 Affirmative action characterizes some parts of the American economy more strongly than others, and in particular the public sector more than the private sector.
 This pervading fact has shaped the growth of the black middle class.
-Black Americans are 30 percent more likely than non-blacks to work in the public sector, where they earn higher wages relative to whites than they do in private employment.
+Black Americans are 30 percent more likely than non-blacks to work in the public sector, where they earn higher wages relative to white Americans than they do in private employment.
 This strategy brought security to many black families in the years between 1970 and 2008.

 But the strategy came at a cost.